shrine-maiden-heavy-industries/torii-usb/docs/features.rst

 Support for Host Mode
 -----------------------

-The LUNA library currently does not provide any support for operating as a USB host; though the low-level USB communications interfaces have been designed to allow for eventual host support.
+The SOL library currently does not provide any support for operating as a USB host; though the low-level USB communications interfaces have been designed to allow for eventual host support.
 Host support is not currently a priority, but contributions are welcome.